rklimpel/MicroStation/station/wifi-controller/Readme.md

 ### General Command Scheme:

-1. Command start and end with a '$' symbol
+1. Command start and end with a '§' symbol
-2. First string after the starting '$' symbol is the command itself
+2. First string after the starting '§' symbol is the command itself
-3. Arguments will be added in the following style: &ARG_NAME=argdata
+3. Arguments will be added in the following style: %ARG_NAME=argdata

 ---